risc0/risc0/docs/metal-optimization-progress.md

   but it is the best available evidence that optimized Metal compilation is mishandling the generated rv32im eval-check shape.
 Initial measurement shows the `-O0` full-Metal path is slower than the CPU-eval-check safety path.
+- Use `RISC0_RV32IM_METAL_APPEND_FLAGS` for targeted compiler-flag experiments.
+  The first strong candidate is `-fno-inline-functions`, which preserves full optimization otherwise and currently outperforms the CPU eval-check fallback.
+  Stress it with parallel tests, longer proof loops, and larger segment benchmarks before promoting it to a default rv32im Metal flag.
 - Investigate a Zirgen/M3 code-shape fix for `eval_check` rather than treating Metal bindings alone as the root issue.
 Promising directions are reducing inlining/register pressure in `verifyCircuit`, avoiding the giant